Using in-call controls

 - If you add a call while automatic call recording is enabled, the recording will continue for the initial call.
 Zoom Phone will also automatically start a new recording for the added call.
 When you merge the call, the new recording will continue for the merged call.

-Minimize: Minimize the in-call controls while continuing the call so you can use the Zoom mobile app or another app on your phone.
+- Minimize: Minimize the in-call controls while continuing the call so you can continue using the Zoom desktop client or mobile app.